 Few cooks would disagree that the most useful vegetable in the kitchen are onions.
 What’s more, these are among the easiest to grow in your garden.

-Experienced gardeners grow their onions from seed.
-This method gives them a greater choice of varieties and it’s also the most cost-effective.
-Unwins sell a wide choice of onion seed varieties.
+You can grow onions from seed, and if you are an experienced gardener you may well chose to continue in this way.
+Especially as this method gives you a greater choice of varieties and it’s also the most cost-effective.
+Unwins sell a wide variety of onion seed that you can choose from.

-Gardeners that want a fast and easy way to grow onions are better opting for onion sets.
+However, the quickest and easiest way to grow onions are to opt for for onion sets (small onions).
 These are specially prepared, ready to plant baby onions that will mature into large, tasty onion globes by mid to late summer.
 This is the method we want to show you below:

-Gently push each mini onion bulb into the prepared soil until just the very tip is protruding.
+Gently push each mini onion bulb, or transplanted seedlings into the prepared soil until just the very tip is protruding.

 Leave at least 10cm (4 inches) between each bulb to allow room for the onions to grow.